 The Heuristic Ceiling

-Football coaching has its own version of the strategy instruction problem.
+Football coaching has its own version of strategy instruction.
 We call them heuristics.

 "Always play out from the back."
 "Press high."
-"Stay in your position."
 "Defend in a flat line."

-Hendrick cites Daniel Willingham's observation that students appear to gain all the benefits of strategy instruction after approximately ten hours, and increasing instructional time by 400% produces no further gains.
-Rosenshine found that spending six sessions teaching comprehension skills had the same effect as spending twenty-five.
+Hendrick cites Daniel Willingham's finding that students gain all the benefits of strategy instruction after about ten hours.
+Increasing instructional time by 400% produces no further gains.

 Strategies are not a deep competence that rewards sustained practice; they are a thin procedural layer that maxes out almost immediately.

 Telling a player to "check your shoulder" is useful the first ten times.
-After that, the player either has the knowledge structures to make scanning meaningful, or they're just mechanically turning their head without extracting meaning.
-Telling a team to "press high" is useful until the opponent plays through the press, and then the instruction becomes a liability because no one was taught why to press or when to stop pressing or how to read the cues that tell you the press has been broken.
+After that, the player either has the knowledge structures to make scanning meaningful, or they're just turning their head.
+Telling a team to "press high" is useful until the opponent plays through the press — and then it becomes a liability because no one was taught why to press or when to stop or how to read the cues that the press has been broken.

-Aitana Bonmati doesn't scan the field because a coach told her to.
-She scans because every glance feeds into a mental model she's continuously updating.
+Aitana Bonmati doesn't scan because a coach told her to.
+She scans because every glance feeds a mental model she's continuously updating.
 She's not following an instruction.
 She's reading.

 The heuristic says "scan."
 The knowledge says "scan for this because that pattern is developing, which means this is about to happen."